Components

 Create your own components

 Components are stored in the _components directory.
 Like with _data, you can create _components directories in different sub-directories to make them available only to specific pages.
 To create a new component, just create a file in this directory with the name of your component and the extension of the template engine you want to use.
-For example, a component in Nunjucks that renders a button could be stored in _components/button.vto:
+For example, a component in Vento that renders a button could be stored in _components/button.vto:

 <button class="button">{{ text }}</button>